-We have introduced the Challenge Career System as a measure to increase the mobility of personnel for career-track employees working in Japan (excluding organization mangers).
+We have introduced the Challenge Career System as a measure to increase the mobility of personnel for career-track employees (excluding organization managers) and clerical employees working in Japan.
 With the system, employees can check a list of job openings announced on the company intranet, then inform their superior of their desire for a transfer.
 With the superior's approval, the system will try to match the employee with the desired division and, if successful, may make a transfer between Division Companies or Headquarters administrative divisions.
-The aim of this system is to strengthen organizational capabilities by motivating employees and fostering their career awareness with the provision of career selection opportunities.
-16 people transferred in FYE 2022 following on from 5 people in FYE 2020 and 13 people in FYE 2021.
+The aim of this system is to strengthen organizational capabilities by motivating employees and supporting them to independently develop their careers with the provision of career selection opportunities.
+13 people transferred in FYE 2023 following on from 13 people in FYE 2021 and 16 people in FYE 2022.
+We will increase the number of opportunities to apply to join this system to twice a year in FYE 2024.
+We will further promote support for our employees to independently develop their careers.

-Challenge Career System Process
+■ Challenge Career System Process